-Defined term Definition/description Gender reassignment Pregnancy and maternity Race Religion or belief Sex (gender) Sexual orientation Marriage and civil partnership (not always relevant to the duty) Those subject to the public sector equality duty must, in the exercise of their functions, have due regard to the need to: Public Sector Equality Duty - continued Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act.
+Defined term Definition/description Public Sector Equality Duty - continued Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act.
 Advance equality of opportunity between people who share a protected characteristic and those who do not.
 Foster good relations between people who share a protected characteristic and those who do not.
 The Act states that meeting different needs involves taking steps to take account of disabled people's disabilities.
 It describes fostering good relations as tackling prejudice and promoting understanding between people from different groups.
 It states that compliance with the duty may involve treating some people more favourably than others.
 PQQ or Pre Qualification Questionnaire.
 An application form use for admission to an Approved List or in response to a Contract Notice for a Select List .
 Prior Indicative/ Information Notice.
 A notice that is published in OJEU advising the market of the intention to start tendering within the next 12 months.
 It may be used to seek the views from interested parties on proposed packaging arrangements.
-Public Contracts Regulations 2006.
-Statutory Instrument SI 2006/5 Public Contracts Regulations effective date 31 January 2006 (which implements the EU Directive into UK law).
+Public Contracts Regulations 2015.
+Statutory Instrument SI 2015/112 Public Contracts Regulations effective date 26 February 2015 (which implements the EU Directive 2014/24/EU into UK law).
 Quotation A quotation of price and any other relevant matter (without the formal issue of an invitation to tender).
 (The contract will be subject to the Council's standard terms and conditions.)
 Relevant Contract Contracts to which these CSOs apply.
-Restricted procedure Pre-qualification assessment of all candidates responding to a Contract Notice prior to sending out an Invitation to Tender or Negotiate.
-Select list A tender list compiled following expressions of interest received from external organisations who have responded to an: • Advertisement appearing in a local news-paper and/or trade journal
+Restricted procedure Two stage process defined in the Regulations that involves a pre- qualification assessment of all candidates responding to a Contract Notice prior to deciding who will be invited to tender.
+Select list A tender list compiled following expressions of interest received from external organisations who have responded to an: Advertisement appearing in a local news-paper and/or trade journal (if considered appropriate); and/or Publication on the Council's website; and/or OJEU Contract Notice (except for non-priority [Part B] services - a Voluntary OJEU Contract Notice may be considered), if the estimated value is above EU threshold Shared services Means a joint working arrangement between the Council and other local authorities (for example, the Royal Borough of Kensington & Chelsea and Westminster City Council).